 A real-world example can be seen in the strategic approach taken by major financial institutions.
 These institutions have incorporated AI-driven threat detection tools, which not only identify potential breaches before they occur but also provide predictive insights that enable more effective resource allocation.
 These tools represent a forward-thinking strategy that organisations across sectors can emulate to balance their budgets against the need for robust security measures.

 Furthermore, organisations adopting comprehensive cyber hygiene practices will be better positioned to manage security debt effectively.
-By revisiting their security policies and keeping abreast of emerging threat landscapes, they ensure their investments in cybersecurity yield tangible returns.
+By revisiting their security policies, investing in remediation capacity, and keeping abreast of emerging threat landscapes, they ensure their investments in cybersecurity yield tangible returns.
 The key lies in transforming cybersecurity from a reactive to a proactive posture, ensuring robust defence mechanisms are in place long before threats materialise.

 Ultimately, organisations that strategically invest in advanced security practices and tools today will safeguard their operations and finances against the increasing threat of cyber vulnerabilities tomorrow.